Machine Learning for Glass Science and Engineering

 - Be able to choose the right machine learning method to solve a given problem, and,

 - Have the necessary introductory theoretical background to understand previous studies focusing on machine learning and material informatics.

-Mathieu Bauchy is an Assistant Professor at the University of California, Los Angeles (UCLA) and established the Physics of AmoRphous and Inorganic Solids Laboratory (PARISlab).
+Mathieu Bauchy is an Associate Professor at the University of California, Los Angeles (UCLA) and established the Physics of AmoRphous and Inorganic Solids Laboratory (PARISlab).
 He received his undergraduate education in physics at Ecole Normale Supérieure (Paris, France) before pursuing a Ph.D. in condensed matter at Université Pierre et Marie Curie (Paris).
 He then joined the Massachusetts Institute of Technology (MIT) as a postdoctoral associate.
 Prof. Bauchy’s research focuses on deciphering the physics and chemistry governing disordered materials by means of simulation and machine learning.
 He received the Norbert J. Kreidl Award by the American Ceramics Society, the Materials Young Investigator from MDPI, and the Rising Star in Computational Materials Science Award from Elsevier.
 He has delivered more than 80 scientific presentations and published more than 120 papers.
 He recently authored an open access review paper on machine learning for glass science and engineering (see Ceramic Tech Today).

 Click below register online with credit card for the conference and/or the short course.
 Members will be asked to log in.
 Nonmembers will be prompted to create a New Visitor Registration.
 Download the registration form to sign up by phone, fax or mail.

 If you require an invoice to facilitate payment by wire transfer, contact customer service at 1-614-890-4700 or firstname.lastname@example.org.